-This CBA is based on a projection of the findings from the current volume of FY 2017 Title XVI online queries, Title XVI program benefit savings modified by subsequent cost of living adjustments (COLA), and the use of FY 2017 cost data.
+We conducted a CBA evaluating the use of the online query for processing Title XVI cases in 2000.
+This is an update of that CBA, based on a projection of the findings from the 2000 CBA to the more current volume of FY 2015 Title XVI online queries, Title XVI program benefit savings modified by subsequent cost of living adjustments (COLA), and the use of FY 2015 cost data.

-In order to estimate the SSI online query costs, Systems costs from the Office of Systems were used.
-The total Interagency Agreement costs were prorated based on the volume of the Quarterly Batch Matching Operation and the volumes of the three types of Online Queries.
-A unit time of 2-minutes was used for no-match found and 24-minutes for match found SSI online query.
+In order to estimate the SSI online query costs, we used Systems costs from the Office of Systems.
+We prorated the total Interagency Agreement costs based on the volume of the Quarterly Batch Matching Operation and the volumes of the three types of Online Queries.
+We used a unit time of 2-minutes for no-match found and 24-minutes for match found SSI online query.